Montfort Bhawan - Sardhana

 2. Blessing and the Inauguration: -

 In his introduction to the Holy Eucharist, Bro.
 T.T.
-Mathew, the Rector, welcomed the gathering and highlighted the aims and objectives of this new house i.e. to give a religious formation to young Catholic boys who wish to grow in spiritual life and dedicate themselves to the service of people, sacrificing their own interests.
+Mathew, the Rector, welcomed the gathering and highlighted the aims and objectives of this new house i.e. to give a religious formation to young Catholic boys who wish to grow in spiritual life and dedicate themselves in the service of people, sacrificing their own interests.
 He stressed the point that only a deep spirituality can give us peace and serenity in this world of stress and competition.
 During the homily bishop Oswald Lewis highlighted the lives of saints Peter and Paul which was a life of deep faith and self-sacrifice.
 The choir was well managed by Bro.
 Jeet Francis.
 At the end of the Eucharistic celebration Bro.
 V.J.
-Mani welcomed the new Brothers of the Province and presented him with a bouquet of flowers.
-It was followed by the felicitation of Bro.
+Mani welcomed the new Brothers of the Province and presented him a bouquet of flowers.
+It was followed by felicitation of Bro.
 Patras.
 Then all the guests were served a good breakfast prepared in our new kitchen.
 At the end Bro.
-Patras thanked the Bishop and allthe guests.
+Patras thanked the Bishop and all the guests.

 3. The Staff: